 Priestley College recognises that students and vulnerable adults have a right to be protected from harm.
 Students cannot learn effectively if they do not feel safe from harm or exploitation.
 The College is committed to providing support and protection for all students in College, at home, online and in their communities.

 The college’s Safeguarding Policy is created in conjunction with the TCAT Safeguarding Policy (see Policies section) and in line with the annual KCSIE updates.
+You can read all of them below:

 A culture of safeguarding is at the heart of our work.
 All staff receive annual training and are recruited using safer recruitment practices.